-Going back to school can be a stressful time for children of any age.
-Preschool, kindergarten, first grade back to school challenges can be especially stressful for early learners.
-It can stir up various emotions in both, parents and kids.
+Going back-to-school can be a stressful time for children of any age.
+Preschool, kindergarten, and first-grade back-to-school challenges can be especially stressful for early learners.
+It can stir up various emotions for parents and children.
 The emotions range from the anxiety of meeting new students and teacher to the excitement of using new supplies.

 Here are few tips to foster a stress-free preschool, kindergarten, first grade back to school experience